What is a diode

 • Rectification:

-This is the most basic circuit that utilizes the characteristic of diodes that current flows in only one direction.
+This circuit is the most basic circuit, utilizing the one-way conduction characteristics of diodes.
 When an AC signal centered on GND is input, the diode turns on at a voltage level that is forward voltage (VF) higher than GND.

 Even today, full-wave rectification circuits (diode bridges) that apply this technique are used in many electronic devices.